HGVSnomenclature/hgvs-nomenclature/docs/background/refseq.md

----
-layout: default-md
-title: Reference Sequences
+# Reference Sequences
-order: 2
----

-# {{ page.title }}

-* * *

 ## Definition

 a sequence file that is used as a **reference to describe variants** that are present in a sequence analysed.

-* * *

-_**NOTE:**_ this section has been updated based on the accepted proposal [_SVD-WG008 (Reference Sequences)_](http://varnomen.hgvs.org/bg-material/consultation/svd-wg008/).
+_**NOTE:**_ this section has been updated based on the accepted proposal [_SVD-WG008 (Reference Sequences)_](http://varnomen.hgvs.org/background/consultation/SVD-WG008/).

 A sequence variant is defined in the context of a **reference sequence** which must be referred to by means of a unique **sequence identifier**.
-Because a reference sequence defines the [_numbering system_](https://varnomen.hgvs.org/bg-material/numbering/){:target="\_blank"} and default state of a sequence (e.g. coding transcript, non-coding transcript), accurately interpreting a sequence variant requires that both the reference sequence and its corresponding identifier are unchangeable.
+Because a reference sequence defines the [_numbering system_](https://varnomen.hgvs.org/background/numbering/) and default state of a sequence (e.g. coding transcript, non-coding transcript), accurately interpreting a sequence variant requires that both the reference sequence and its corresponding identifier are unchangeable.

 *	reference sequences **must** come from data sources that provide stable and permanent identifiers, e.g. RefSeq (NCBI) and Ensembl (EBI).
 A source that permits updating of sequence records associated with an existing sequence identifier **must not** be used, i.e. a change in the reference sequence **must** trigger a change in the sequence identifier
 	*	rationale: violating this requirement means that interpretation of a variant might change over time
-*	reference sequences **must** use conventional representation, i.e. the sequence comprises a string of [_IUPAC codes_](https://varnomen.hgvs.org/bg-material/standards/){:target="\_blank"} that represents a nucleic acid or amino acid sequence using the conventional order (5'-to-3' for nucleic acid sequences, and amino-to-carboxyl for amino acid sequences)
+*	reference sequences **must** use conventional representation, i.e. the sequence comprises a string of [_IUPAC codes_](https://varnomen.hgvs.org/background/standards/) that represents a nucleic acid or amino acid sequence using the conventional order (5'-to-3' for nucleic acid sequences, and amino-to-carboxyl for amino acid sequences)
 *	reference sequence **must** be contiguous; undefined sequence is not permissible
 	*	this requirement applies within a **single** sequence.
 Alignments **between** sequences may contain gaps.
 For example, a coding sequence will contain intron gaps when aligned to a genomic sequence
-	*	[_IUPAC codes_](https://varnomen.hgvs.org/bg-material/standards/){:target="\_blank"} for any nucleotide (N) or any amino acid (X) are permitted within a contiguous sequence, e.g. within chromosomal reference sequences, and are not considered as undefined
+	*	[_IUPAC codes_](https://varnomen.hgvs.org/background/standards/) for any nucleotide (N) or any amino acid (X) are permitted within a contiguous sequence, e.g. within chromosomal reference sequences, and are not considered as undefined
 *	a sequence identifier **must** only ever identify **one** reference sequence, and the sequence referred to by a sequence identifier may not be deleted or changed
 	*	sequence identifiers are opaque ([_note 1_](#note)), i.e. the structure and meaning of an identifier is determined by the source reference sequence database
 	*	versioned reference sequence identifiers are required only when the reference sequence databases use versioning to distinguish between unique sequences